MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 # Copy activity performance with SQL databases

-In this article, we discuss techniques to help you to optimize Copy activity with a SQL database source, using an Azure SQL Database as a reference.
+In this article, we discuss techniques to help you to optimize Copy activity with an SQL database source, using an Azure SQL Database as a reference.
 We cover different aspects of optimization including data transfer speeds, cost, monitoring, ease of development, and balancing these various considerations for the best outcome.

 ## Copy activity options

 > [!NOTE]
 > The metrics included in this article are the results of test cases comparing and contrasting behavior across various capabilities, and are not formal engineering benchmarks.
 All test cases are moving data from East US 2 to West US 2 regions.

-When starting with a Data pipeline Copy activity, it is important to understand the source and destination systems prior to development, understand what you are optimizing for, and understand how to monitor the source, destination, and Data pipeline for the best resource utilization, performance, and consumption.
+When starting with a Data pipeline Copy activity, it's important to understand the source and destination systems prior to development, understand what you are optimizing for, and understand how to monitor the source, destination, and Data pipeline for the best resource utilization, performance, and consumption.

-When sourcing from an Azure SQL Database, it is important to understand:
+When sourcing from an Azure SQL Database, it's important to understand:

 - Input/output operations per second (IOPS)
 - Data volume
-- DDL of the table(s)
+- DDL of one or more tables
-- Partitioning schema(s)
+- Partitioning schemas
 - Primary Key or other column with a good distribution of data (skew)
 - Compute allocated and associated limitations such as number of concurrent connections